xz3420/xz3420/README.md

 Contact me!  xinyuzhao0_0@163.com :sunflower:

 Looking for graduate jobs now!
 Interested in: \
-AI engineering, Machine learning, Consulting, Bioinfomatics...
+AI engineering, Machine learning, AI product manager, Bioinfomatics...

-This webpage is created for me to present some of my projects. \
+This webpage is created for presenting some of my projects. \
 Glad to share & connect & discuss :raised_hands: \
 she/her/hers